Thelma Raker Coffone is an award winning non-fiction writer. She enjoys sharing information about America's presidents and their families.

 Bill Clinton's Clemency Caper

-According to the Constitution, Presidents have the authority to grant clemency in the form of a pardon or a commutation in crimes prosecuted on the federal level only.
+According to the Constitution, presidents have the authority to grant clemency in the form of a pardon or a commutation in crimes prosecuted at the federal level.
 They have no powers of clemency in crimes that are prosecuted by the states.

-- A commutation is reducing or stopping the sentence of someone already serving the sentence, however, it doesn't remove the conviction.
-The person is still considered guilty of the offense and they don't have any of their civil rights restored such as voting, etc.
+- A commutation is a reduction or stop of the sentence of someone already serving the sentence.
+However, it doesn't remove the conviction: The person is still considered guilty of the offense and they don't have any of their civil rights restored such as voting, etc.